Skip to main content

 i.
 Composition of the Panel

 1. The size of the panel is based on the particular needs of the academic unit under review.
-The QAC Chairman shall decide on the composition of the panel, in consultation with the Dean concerned.

 2. The panel shall include external members only.
-They should be academics (usually at the rank of Associate Professor or above), professionals or practitioners at a senior level, with substantial relevant scholarly experience and, preferably, some knowledge of the academic unit being reviewed.
+They should be academics (usually at the rank of Associate Professor or above), professionals or practitioners at a senior level, with substantial relevant scholarly background or experience and, preferably, some knowledge of the academic unit being reviewed.

-3. The panel shall comprise a minimum of four to a maximum of six members (for Faculty-based reviews, the number of panel members should increase according to the complexity of operation and "size" of the academic unit under review).
+3. The panel shall comprise a minimum of four to a maximum of six members (for Faculty-/School-based reviews, the number of panel members should increase according to the complexity of operation and "size" of the academic unit under review).

 4.